omiras/shoppingapp-students-crud/README.md

 ## Requirement 2: Fix the product title in the database
 You have realized that the last of the records you are retrieving is not well-formed.
 There's a field with a wrong name.
-It should be _title_ instead of _title_
+It should be _title_ instead of _titre_

 You ask Bob to fix it as it is his job but he replies: